thomasnield/kotlin_math_cheatsheet/README.md

 While you are here, please rally this [issue on Dokka](https://github.com/Kotlin/dokka/issues/245) to bring MathJax support to Kotlin Docs.

+> Please note that these code examples may leave out some optimizations (e.g. using [collection operators instead of Sequences](https://winterbe.com/posts/2018/07/23/kotlin-sequence-tutorial/#sequences-vs-collections)) in order to reduce boilerplate and make concepts clear.

 # Understanding Math Symbols

 Think of mathematical notation as a form of pseudocode.
 It is often expressing an algorithm in declarative form.
 It is important to note however that these mathematical symbols existed well before computers, and therefore may not be expressed in a programming-friendly way (e.g. using 1-based indexing versus 0-based indexing).
 Like pseudocode, the author can take liberties in defining what symbols mean, and any symbol can mean different things depending on the context.